ThucAnhDoan/PROJECT/README.md

 Order Details: Specific details about the products ordered in each order, such as quantities, unit prices, and discounts.

 Suppliers: Information about the suppliers that provide the company with its products, including contact information.

+Here is the entity relationship diagram (ERD) for this dataset
 <p align="center">
   <img width=60% height=60%" src="ERD.png">